 This is a guest post from Boast partner Renno & Co., Canada’s digital law firm specializing in blockchain, cryptocurrency & emerging technology law.
-If you want to learn more about the fundraising process, join this VC fireside chat Boast is hosting on Feb 25th.
+If you want to learn more about the fundraising process at all stages of your business journey, download our Lifecycle of a Startup ebook.

 WHAT IN THE HELL IS A TERM SHEET?
 AND WHY IS IT IMPORTANT?